GlassAlpha/glassalpha/README.md

 GlassAlpha is an ([open source](https://glassalpha.com/reference/trust-deployment/#licensing-dependencies)) ML compliance toolkit that makes tabular models **transparent, auditable, and regulator-ready**.

-Generate deterministic PDF audit reports with statistical confidence intervals, fairness analysis, and deployment gates for CI/CD.
+Generate deterministic audit reports with statistical confidence intervals, fairness analysis, and deployment gates for CI/CD.
+HTML by default (fast, portable), PDF export available for regulatory submissions.
 No dashboards.
 No black boxes.
 Byte-stable outputs for regulatory reproducibility.

 _Note: GlassAlpha is currently in beta (v0.2.0).
 Core functionality is stable with 1000+ passing tests and comprehensive documentation.
 Breaking API changes may occur before v1.0.
 First stable release expected Q1 2025._